elbombardi/squrl/README.md

 ```
 <project>/db/migration/000001_init_schema.up.sql
 ```
-#### 6. In terminal 2 : Start the Short API Server on port 8081 :
+#### 6. In terminal 2 : Start the API Server on port 8081 :
 ```
 	go run ./cmd/api-server/ --port 8081 --host localhost
 ```
-Then Short API server is now accessible on : [http://localhost:8081/api/docs](http://localhost:8081/api/docs)
+Then API server is now accessible on : [http://localhost:8081/api/docs](http://localhost:8081/api/docs)

 #### 7. In terminal 3 : Start the Redirection server on port 8085 :
 ```